Corvux89/Avrae-Pycharm/readme.md

 #### Updating the project
-In the future if there are updates to the application you want to get you can either copy/paste or run `git submodule update --remote --merge` to pull from my primary github repo
+In the future if there are updates to the application you want to get you can either copy/paste or run `git submodule update --remote --merge` to pull updates from github

 ### Note
 Please keep this token private, as anyone who gains access to this token could potentially gain access to your Discord account.